 Runs a typical upgrade process, once new p4 and p4d binaries are available in /p4/common/bin.

-Location: /p4/common/bin mirror\ldap\groups.pl
+mirror ldap groups.pl

 This script can be used to mirror selected groups from an LDAP server in Perforce.
 It may require customization for some environments.